andrelarocca/altitudeordering/README.md

   * - The program will automatically get data from file.
   * - You will learn how to format the file in the next section

-## Debugging
+### Verbose
-_Debug is only available if you choose the *Get graph data from file* way of using._
+_Verbose mode is only available if you choose the *Get graph data from file* way of using._
-Simple as it should be, just add the option `debug` after your command line, like this:
+Simple as it should be, just add the option `verbose` after your command line, like this:
-`./altitude test.in debug`
+`./altitude test.in verbose`

 # File Format
 The input file should have one integer on each line.